jonathanc816/SoftwareDesign/phase1/README.txt

 This is a Tamagochi text base game.

-0) Program Instructions (Important!!!)
+0) Program Instructions
     - To play the game, run Main.main() method.
-    - To avoid losing data, please do not terminate program outside the game.
+    - TO AVOID LOSING DATA, PLEASE NOT TERMINATE PROGRAM OUTSIDE THE GAME.
+(Important!)
     - To exit the game, choose 'Exit' option in menu.
     - To clean all game data to reset the game, delete Files/ObjectManager.ser in the project file.